“The aim of art is to represent not the outward appearance of things, but their inward significance”.

 Rates do not include travel expenses for shoots outside of the Atlanta metro area.
 Any taxes, fees, etc. are calculated on your itemized invoice.
 Deposits are non-refundable.
 If you need to cancel for any reason, CK Headshots reserves the right to make rescheduling decisions on a case to case basis.
 Deposits and final payments can be made through our invoice system.
 After reviewing your final retouched photos, the remaining balance must be paid to receive your download link.
 Clients under 18 must have a parent or legal guardian present at all times.

-Q: How do I prepare for a actor headshot?
-A: The first and most important thing is to remember that I’m here to guide you through the whole process.
+The first and most important thing is to remember that I’m here to guide you through the whole process.
 Most people tell me they don’t like having their photos taken.
 Including myself!
 I expect that, and do everything I can to make it an easy, fully guided process.
 Second: Communication is key.
 Let me know what it is you’re trying to achieve.
 If you see photos on-line that inspire you, send them over.
 If there’s a particular mood you’re going for, let me know.
 If you’re undecided about wardrobe, etc., run it by me.
-Third, try to be at your best.
-That may mean a good nights sleep, or the right kind of meal, or particular kind of inspiration.
-But don’t over do it.
-Worrying about being prepared is often the worst thing you can do to prepare.
-With exception to extreme cases, you don’t need to cancel if you don’t achieve these things—most of the signs of a poor nights sleep can be edited out, fly away hair can be fixed.
-There are techniques we can use to help you engage.
-With respect to hair and make-up: some actors like to have their hair styled before the shoot.
-If this makes you feel more confident, I’d say do it.
-However most tend to take care of this themselves.
-The same is true for make-up.
-An actor headshot typically should not include heavy make-up.
-The vast majority of my clients choose to do their own.
+Try to get good sleep the night before the shoot.
+But, with exception to extreme cases, you don’t need to cancel if you don’t—most of the signs of a poor nights sleep can be edited out.
+Just be aware that you might need to compensate for your tiredness.
+But again, I will guide you through.
+With respect to hair and make-up the vast majority of my clients choose to do their own.
 If you’d like to have an artist do it for you on site, you can arrange it yourself or, we can help you arrange it at an additional fee.
 If you’re looking for some make-up basics, check out this article.
+For some basic on how to prepare including hair, make-up and wardrobe tips, you can view my blog post.